zecellomaster/the-projection-room/README.md

 # Welcome to The Coverage-Gasm!
 This is a personal project of mine I have developed in my free time, so expect a lot of updates and some potential errors.
 Currently, this page is hosting a live anaylsis of the following election(s) using the Computerized Real-time Accounting Program (CRAP):

-US House of Representative- 2020 New Jersey 5th Congressional District Democratic Primary (*Update 7/9/2020*: This race has been called for Josh Gottheimer.
-However, since returns are still arriving, the page will continue to be intermittently updated.)
+US House of Representatives- 2020 New Jersey 5th Congressional District Democratic Primary  (*Update 7/9/2020*: This race has been called for Josh Gottheimer, so the forecast is no longer being updated.)

 For more details about what CRAP is, check out the [official documentation](https://docs.google.com/document/d/1JwVihLW2GugDK3el7i5EdO03wT124_zcrKv4sPQvE_8/edit?usp=sharing).